 This gel blush is perfect for everyday wear.
 It melts so easily into the skin and leaves a super natural-looking flush.
 It's really easy to layer, too, so you can control how much color you deposit.
 I'm obsessed with the shade Storm and literally wear it every day.

-Honestly, this reminds me of the types of eye makeup products marketed to tweens in the '90s, but maybe that's why I like it so much.
-The gold shade is my favorite, and I always get tons of compliments when I wear it—more so than any other type of glitter I've worn.
+Honestly, this reminds me of the types of eye makeup products marketed in the '80s, but maybe that's why we like it so much.
+The cool blue shade is my favorite, and I always get tons of compliments when I wear it—more so than any other type of brightly pigmented shadow I've worn.

 My favorite thing about this lip lacquer is that it can be kept subtle, but it's also easy to layer up to an impossibly shiny, opaque finish.
 This taupe shade called Pony is my uniform.